Wills & Trusts

 • Appoint an executor

-1. You (the trustor);
+1. You (the trustor)

-2. The trustee; and
+2. The trustee

-3. Your beneficiary(ies).
+3. Your beneficiary(ies)

 This relationship authorizes the trustee to manage your estate for the benefit of one or more beneficiaries.
 Your estate plan may include more than one trust.